dchesterton/amcrest2mqtt/README.md

 -   `HOME_ASSISTANT` (optional, default = false)
 -   `HOME_ASSISTANT_PREFIX` (optional, default = 'homeassistant')
 -   `STORAGE_POLL_INTERVAL` (optional, default = 3600) - how often to fetch storage data (in seconds)
+-   `DEVICE_NAME` (optional) - override the default device name used in the Amcrest app

 It exposes events to the following topics: